 “It’s not in any drawing!”
 Calvin bellowed, his frustration rising, shrugging Chun’s hand off.
 “It’s only in my head!”

 “You’re going to faint soon anyway!”
-Jiro shouted out, not caring to be patient like Chun.
+Jiro shouted, not caring to be patient like Chun.
 “Then that would definitely help with remembering, huh?”

 “Where did I put my glue?”
 Calvin mumbled to himself, ignoring both Chun and Jiro completely.
-He ran his hands through some piles of tools on the bookshelf.
+He ran his hands through some pile of tools on the bookshelf.
 “It might be here.”